etfrobotics/HARBOT/docs/logs.md

 Topics of the Discussion

-1. RDDL – Practical Example: Exploring how RDDL functions through a concrete example:
+1. RDDL – Exploring how RDDL functions through a concrete example:
    	Current RDDL implementation includes a series of fruit locations, with one robot.
 The robot visits each of the locations and has a 95% chance of successful picking operation.
 It retries the operation until it succeeds, and then it deposites the fruit to the other depo or agents.